Bay Shore Middle School

 About Driftwood Middle School:

-Driftwood Middle School Academy of Health and Wellness is part of the Broward County School District in Hollywood, Florida.
+About Driftwood Middle School: Driftwood Middle School Academy of Health and Wellness is part of the Broward County School District in Hollywood, Florida.
 It is located in an urban area and a typical physical education class is approximately 30-35 students.
 Driftwood Middle School is a Title 1 school and 75 % of the students are on free and reduced lunch.
 Students at all grade levels use Polar E600, E200 and E30 heart rate monitors (HRMs) every week.
 This has been an integral part of the health and wellness teachers’ curriculums for the past ten years.
 In 1997 Driftwood Middle School was awarded the FAHPERD EZ-Tech Award, which demonstrates outstanding use of technology in their Physical Education Program.
 Additionally, Driftwood was awarded the 2000-01 Tri-County Model Co-Middle School Physical Education Program, 2001-02 State of Florida Model Middle School Physical Education Program, as well as the National Magnet School of Distinction five times.
 Driftwood was selected as a finalist for the NASPE Polar Technology Challenge.
+Driftwood has recently implemented the use of the new Polar Gofit app with H7 Bluetooth heart rate sensors.